ADMAntwerp/GraphXAIN/README.md

 To generate GraphXAINs for a given GNN model:

-1. **Prepare Data**: Ensure that you have ready to use graph data or adjacency matrix with feature matrix ready for the input graph.
+1. **Prepare Data**: Ensure you have ready-to-use graph data or adjacency matrix with features matrix ready for the input graph.
 2. **Run the Graph Explainer**: Use ```notebooks/GraphXAIN_tutorial.ipynb``` notebook to extract subgraphs and feature importance values.
 3. **Generate GraphXAINs**:  Use ```notebooks/GraphXAIN_tutorial.ipynb``` notebook to generate GraphXAINs based on the extracted data.